JackSwett/Swett_Chowdown/_components/vegan_seitan_and_mushroom_ragu_bolognese.md

 - Freshly grated nutmeg

 directions:
 - Heat a dutch oven or other large, heavy-bottomed saucepan over medium-high heat.
-When the pan is hot, add the olive oil; heat until shimmering.
-Add the onion, carrot, and celery; cook, stirring and scraping frequently, until the onion is just beginning to turn golden, about 7 minutes.
+When the pan is hot, add the olive oil.
+Heat until shimmering.
+Add the onion, carrot, and celery.
+Cook, stirring and scraping frequently, until the onion is just beginning to turn golden, about 7 minutes.
 Add the garlic and cook until fragrant, about 1 minute more.
-- Add the mushrooms and seitan; cook, stirring and scraping frequently, until the water in the mushrooms and seitan evaporates and a light brown film begins to develop on the bottom of the pot, about x minutes.
+- Add the mushrooms and seitan.
+Cook, stirring and scraping frequently, until the water in the mushrooms and seitan evaporates and a light brown film begins to develop on the bottom of the pot, about x minutes.
 - Stir in the tomato paste and cook for 30 seconds.
 Add the wine, scraping up any browned bits from the bottom of the pot, and bring to a boil.
 Reduce the heat and simmer until the wine has nearly evaporated and no longer smells of alcohol, about 5 minutes.
--Stir in the pureed tomatoes, miso, coconut oil, soy sauce, bay leaf, sage, and rosemary; bring the mixture back to a simmer and cook until the sauce has reduced and thickened, about 30 minutes.
+-Stir in the pureed tomatoes, miso, coconut oil, soy sauce, bay leaf, sage, and rosemary.
+Bring the mixture back to a simmer and cook until the sauce has reduced and thickened, about 30 minutes.
 - Discard the bay leaf.
 Season to taste with salt and freshly ground black pepper.
 Stir in a few scrapings of nutmeg.
 - At this point, the sauce can be refrigerated in a tighly sealed container for about a week or frozen for up to 3 months.
 Reheat before proceeding to make Vegan Lasagna alla Bolognese.

 ---

 The hand-crumbled mushrooms and seitan help create the perfect bolognese texture in this vegan red sauce.
 Use it to create a Vegan Lasagna alla Bolgnese or top cooked penne on a busy night.
 Recipe adapted from seriouseats.com